Usmanmd009/Adventure_works_Analysis/README.md

 ### ENTITY RELATIONSHIP DIAGRAM

 The Data Diagram also known as Entity Relationship Diagram (ERD or ER Diagram) is a type of flowchart that illustrates how “entities” relate to each other within a system or database.
-The data Diagram was drawn using sqlite.
+The data Diagram was drawn using power bi

 ![](ERDIAGRAM.png)